bobbingwide/oik-fields/readme.txt

 This version matches the version in oik v1.17

 == Changelog ==
+= 1.30 =
+* Added: [bw_related] shortcode to list related content
+* Added: oik_fields_default_meta_value_noderef filter to return the default value for a a noderef type field
+* Changed: Copyright dates
+* Changed: Added readme.md - built from readme.txt.
+See also [GitHub oik-fields](https://github.com/bobbingwide/oik-fields)

 = 1.20 =
 * Changed: oik base plugin now implements message issuing APIs, previously developed in shortcodes/oik-new.php.
-Duplicated functions are now wrapped in function_exists() tests
-* Changed: Copyright dates.
-* Added: readme.md - copied from readme.txt

 = 1.19.1107 =
 * Fixed: Theming for a select field with no value.